christianhaitian/PortMaster/ports.md

 Title="AM2R ."
 Desc="Another Metroid 2 Remake.
 An action-adventure game developed by Argentinian programmer Milton Guasti (also known as DoctorM64).
 You'll need to provide your own am2r android apk into the ports/am2r/gamedata folder.
 Make sure it is named am2r.apk.
 The name is case sensitive." porter="Johnny on Flame" locat="AM2R.zip"

-Title_="Anarch ."
+Title="Anarch ."
 Desc="Anarch is extremely small, completely public domain, no-dependency, no-file, portable suckless anarcho-pacifist from-scratch 90s-style Doom clone that runs everywhere, made for the benefit of all living beings" porter="Bamboozler" locat="Anarch.zip" runtype="rtr"

 Title="Augustus ."
 Desc="A reimplemntation of the Caeser 3 engine.
 You will need the original files of the PC release copied to the ports/augustus/data folder." porter="Kloptops and Cebion" locat="Augustus.zip"